colinstephen/colinstephen.github.io/index.md

 <details>

-  These are the modules I have led or assisted in delivering in previous years.
+  <p>These are the modules I have led or assisted in delivering in previous years.<p>

 <i>Coventry University</i>